 a school meets all of the requirements of the Archbishop of Birmingham

-Initially, these checks will be undertaken remotely; schools will receive email notification containing further information on how to submit documentation.
+Initially, these checks will be undertaken remotely.
+Schools will receive email notification containing further information on how to submit the following documentation:

-Following the remote checks, a short conversation via Zoom may be held between the DES and senior leaders.
+Following the remote check, a short conversation via Zoom may be held between the DES and senior leaders.
+At the end the review, a Statement of Compliance will be issued to the school detailing its compliance in each of the areas above.

 These half-day on-site visits involve: